Quantum density estimation with density matrices: Application to quantum anomaly detection: Related Work

+Other quantum machine learning models based on mixed states include quantum support vector machines \cite{rebentrost2014quantum} and other kernel-based methods \cite{blank2022compact, blank2020quantum, sergioli2019new, nghiem2021unified}.
+These models require the preparation of mixed quantum states in quantum computers by building a purification of the mixed-state \cite{bennett1996purification, rebentrost2014quantum}, or by classically sampling the pure states that form the ensemble \cite{blank2022compact, nghiem2021unified}.
+In addition, it is possible to build a density matrix in the Pauli basis, like in the variational quantum eigensolver \cite{peruzzo2014variational}, and quantum state tomography \cite{Nielsen2010QuantumEdition, Cramer2010EfficientTomography, James2005OnQubits}, and using the density matrix exponentiation method \cite{lloyd2014quantum}, which prepares an exponential form of the density matrix by a unitary transformation, in analogy with the hamiltonian as the generator of time evolution.
+Our method differs from the previous techniques by preparing a density matrix for expected value estimation from its spectral decomposition.

 Gonzaléz et. al. \cite{Gonzalez2021ClassificationMeasurements} proposed the use of random Fourier features (RFF) \cite{Rahimi2009RandomMachines} as quantum feature maps.
 RFF approximates shift-invariant kernels by calculating an explicit mapping to a low-dimensional feature space.
-Enhancing the capability of random Fourier features to approximate shift-invariant kernels is an active area of research.
-Two of the main approaches to the problem include refining the original RFF Montecarlo sampling and using optimization techniques to find the optimal Fourier parameters.
-Regarding the RFF sampling, Kammonen et. al. \cite{2639-8001_2020_3_309} proposed a method to find non-Gaussian Fourier features based on Metropolis-hastings, also Ref. \cite{Liu2019AAlgorithm} proposed reducing the number of features by the kernel polarization method \cite{Baram2005LearningPolarization}.
-Other methods include a surrogate leverage sampling based on kernel alignment \cite{Liu2020RandomSampling}, compressing the dimension of the RFF by using only a subset of features which reduces the Fobrenius norm error \cite{Agrawal2018Data-dependentApproximation}, and using a multilayer generative network to select the optimal sampled Fourier weights \cite{Fang2020End-to-endFeatures}.
+Improving the power of random Fourier features to approximate shift-invariant kernels is an active area of research.
+Two of the main approaches to the problem include refining the original RFF Montecarlo sampling in either classical \cite{2639-8001_2020_3_309, Liu2019AAlgorithm, Agrawal2018Data-dependentApproximation} or quantum computers \cite{yamasaki2020learning} and using optimization techniques to find the optimal Fourier parameters \cite{xie2019deep, Bazavan2012FourierLearning}.
+Among the methods that rely on optimization, adaptive Fourier features (AFF) \cite{li2019learning} uses a siamese neural network to look for the optimal Fourier weights which reduce the mean squared distance between the Gaussian kernel and its Fourier feature approximation.